Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks

 Our research offers a revised perspective on the density-dependent dynamics of MPB, challenging established assumptions.
 In previous work, the number of new infestations is assumed to be proportional to both beetles and trees (e.g. \citealp{burnell1977dispersal, heavilin2007dynamics,kvrivan2016dynamical}), as in the classic Lotka-Volterra model.
-Yet, our analysis reveals a different perspective for cases of intermediate-to-high tree density (i.e., before stand-dependent dispersal kicks in): the number of new infestations is only proportional to beetles, reflecting the fact that outbreaking beetles are limited by their ability to overcome tree defenses, not by their ability to find susceptible trees.
+Yet, our analysis shows that for intermediate-to-high tree density (i.e., before stand-dependent dispersal mortality kicks in) the number of new infestations is only proportional to beetles, reflecting the fact that outbreaking beetles are limited by their ability to overcome tree defenses, not by their ability to find susceptible trees.
 While overcompensatory density dependence has been a common assumption in past studies (e.g. \citealp{goodsman2017positive, goodsman2018effect, lewis2010structured, duncan2015model}), we argue that MPB experiences near-perfect compensatory density dependence (see Section \ref{life_history:stand_dependent_dispersal}).
 Previous research has assumed that the probability of a successful mass attack depends on the quotient of beetle and tree density (e.g., \citealp{burnell1977dispersal, goodsman2016aggregation, brush2023coupling}).
 Instead, we propose that beetle density alone is a more significant determinant of the success probability, as detailed in Appendix \ref{Allee effect}.

-Putting all of these results together, we can simplify our simulation model (Section \ref{Model description}) to formulate a minimal mechanistic model of MPB dynamics.
-Because size-dependent preference and size-dependent fecundity are non-essential, we drop explicit age structure and only track the density of all susceptible trees (i.e., trees with DBH $>$ 8 inches).
+Putting all of these results together, we can simplify our simulation model (Section \ref{Simulation model}) to formulate a minimal mechanistic model of MPB dynamics.
+Because the large-tree preference and tree size-dependent fecundity are non-essential (for excitability in MPB, specifically), we drop explicit age structure and only track the density of all susceptible trees (i.e., trees with DBH $>$ 8 inches).
 All susceptible trees are equally preferred for mass attacks, and all killed trees give rise to the same number of beetles.
 For simplicity, stochasticity is eliminated.
 The minimal mechanistic model can be written as